How Do You Handle Difficult Family Dynamics During the Holidays?

 Why are the holidays so stressful for families?

 Why do the holidays tend to amplify existing challenges among family members.
 The holiday season brings people together who may not spend much time together during the rest of the year.
 When families gather, clashing personalities or unresolved conflicts often come bubbling to the surface.

-On top of that, the pressure to create a “perfect” holiday can heighten emotions, which can make it harder for people to be patient and understanding.
+On top of all this, the pressure to create a “perfect” holiday can heighten emotions, which can make it harder for people to be patient and understanding.
 If this time of year stresses you out, you’re not alone.
 It’s normal for family members to differ, and sometimes those differences lead to upsetting situations or dynamics.
 Here’s the good news: While you can’t control others’ behavior, you can equip yourself with strategies to manage these situations in a way that prioritizes your well-being and mental health.

 So, how can you navigate challenging family dynamics with care this holiday season?